FH-Luminex/otfd-no-cost-scaling/README.md

-This is a quick little modded version of the game "One Trillion Free Draws" by ducdat0507 with no card level cost scaling as the name implies.
+This is a quick little modded version of the game "One Trillion Free Draws" by ducdat0507

+Current changes incldude:
+ No card cost scaling (can be reverted by downloading card.js from the original repository an overriding it in js/consts) 1e300 drawable cards (Can be changed to any amount (between -1.79e308 to 1 Trillion) by changing the value "cardsDrawn" in js/consts/data.js)

 Disclaimers:
 1. This is very low effort, like, ridiculously low effort.